 Exploring Cavusin was fascinating and a actually a great opportunity to have a real poke around the homes.
 In fact, I was surprised to see several homes for sale!
-It’s one of the oldest settlements in Cappadocia, but has long been abandoned following an earthquake.
-Remember to keep turning around, because Cavusin also offers some of the very best views in Cappadocia too!
+Cavusin is one of the oldest settlements in Cappadocia, but has long been abandoned following an earthquake.

 Sample the local cuisine

 As with anywhere, it’s a always a great idea to explore local cuisine.
-Cappadocia offers many great places to try typical Turkish food, but I highly recommend a dining experience in the Avanos Valley.
+Cappadocia is a great place to sample typical Turkish food, but I highly recommend a dining experience in the Avanos Valley.
 Arranged for us by Turkish Heritage Travel, we visited the owner’s family home in the valley with our tour guide Barış Şahin.
 The food served was fantastic and all vegetarian.
 Plus, the location was out of this world!

 Stay in a cave hotel

-There aren’t many places where you can stay in a real cave hotel that dates back centuries.
-In Cappadocia you can, and I highly recommend staying at the incredible Sultan Cave Suites which I’ve written all about my stay.
-This hotel is also known to be home to one of the best photo spots in Cappadocia – its terrace.
+There aren’t many places where you can stay in a real cave hotel that dates back centuries, but in Cappadocia you can.
+I highly recommend staying at the incredible Sultan Cave Suites.
+This hotel is also known to be home to one of the best photo spots in Cappadocia, with its phenomenal terrace.

 Experience a Cappadocia sunrise

-A sunrise in Cappadocia is pretty special – I’ve never seen anything like it.
-The sky fills up silently with floating hot air balloons, offering a magical scene like nothing I have ever experienced.
-One of the best places to witness this wizardry is from the Sultan Cave Suites terrace with its Instagram-famous terrace.
-I stayed Sultan Cave Suites myself and I’ve put this guide together here, detailing how to best capture the sunrise in Cappadocia and why the terrace at Sultan Cave Suites really is the best photo spot in Cappadocia.
+A sunrise in Cappadocia is pretty special.
+I’ve never seen anything like it.
+The sky fills up silently with floating hot air balloons, offering a completely magical scene.
+One of the best places to witness this wizardry is from the Sultan Cave Suites with its Instagram-famous terrace.
+I’ve put this guide together here, detailing how to best capture the sunrise in Cappadocia and why the terrace at Sultan Cave Suites really is the best photo spot in Cappadocia.

 Explore the town centre of Cappadocia

-One of the top things to do in Cappadocia is to simply wander and explore its quaint town centre.
-Offering some of the best shopping I found in Turkey, I couldn’t stop buying cute souvenirs or stopping by some of the lovely coffee shops and cafes.
+My Cappadocia travel guide would not be complete if I didn’t encourage my readers to simply wander and explore its quaint town centre.
+Not only is it charming, it offers some of the best shopping I found in Turkey.
+I couldn’t stop buying cute souvenirs and stopping by some of the lovely coffee shops.

-I hope this has been helpful if you’re planning on heading to the amazing town of Göreme and Cappadocia.
-If you’re considering a longer Turkey adventure, you might find my two-week Turkey itinerary useful, as well as my guides to Bodrum, Pamukkale, Ephesus, sailing the famous Turquoise Coast and Istanbul.
+I hope this has been Cappadocia Travel Guide helpful if you’re planning on heading to the amazing towns of Göreme and Cappadocia.
+If you’re considering a longer Turkey adventure, you might find my two-week Turkey itinerary useful.
+I’ve also written guides to Bodrum, Pamukkale, Ephesus, as well as sailing the famous Turquoise Coast and Istanbul.